Ray0907/intro2algorithms/23/README.md

   - nondeterministic model: algorithm makes guesses & then says YES or NO
   - guesses guaranteed to lead to YES outcome if possible (no otherwise)

+## NP-hardness

+- is the defining property of a class of problems that are informally "at least as hard as the hardest problems in NP".
+A simple example of an NP-hard problem is the subset sum problem.

 ## Example

 - Tetris ∈ NP